-Durham A1 crash: Lorry driver browsing dating sites at wheel jailed after causing three deaths
+Durham A1 crash: Lorry driver was browsing dating sites

 Onut's phone showed he was browsing sites for 40 minutes before the crash.

-Phone records confirmed he had been navigating between two dating sites and editing his profile, as well as looking at messages while driving, Durham Crown Court heard.
+Phone records confirmed he had been navigating between two dating sites, had spent almost £50 to engage with users and was looking at profiles and editing his own while driving, Durham Crown Court heard.

-His 305-tonne lorry, laden with fertiliser, was moving at least 50mph over that time.
+His lorry, laden with fertiliser, was moving at least 50mph over that time.

-Onut, 41, originally from Romania but who had moved to Galashiels, had ignored warnings of delays, slow traffic and a closed hard shoulder caused by a spillage of handbrake fluid.
+Onut, 41, originally from Romania but who had moved to Galashiels, had ignored warning signs to slow down and alerting drivers to a build-up of traffic caused by a spillage of handbrake fluid.

 'Casual sexual partners'

-Witnessed saw him driving erratically minutes before the collision, on the northbound carriageway near junction 61 at Bowburn.
+Witnesses saw him driving erratically and weaving across lanes minutes before the collision, which occurred at around 6.15pm on 15 July on the northbound carriageway near junction 61 at Bowburn.

 Judge James Adkin said: "You were not asleep at the wheel, which would have been bad enough.
 In fact you were trawling the internet on dating sites looking for casual sexual partners."

-His lorry was travelling at 58mph when it hit a line of stationary traffic - including the Vauxhall car in which Mr Daglish and his partner Ms Sullivan were travelling and the Toyota Hilux driven by Mr Mullen - and burst into flames.
+His lorry was travelling at 58mph when it hit a line of stationary traffic - first the Vauxhall Crossland in which Mr Daglish and his partner Ms Sullivan were travelling before smashing Mr Mullen's Toyota Hilux under another lorry - and burst into flames.

-There were two lorries and four cars involved in the collision, with several other people suffering serious injuries.
+There were two lorries and four cars involved in the collision, with three other people suffering serious injuries.

 The lorry "careered out of control, destroying everything in its path" before ending up 100m down the carriageway past the point of the initial impact.